SAM.gov Registration Guide 2026: Complete Step-by-Step Process

 - Bank contact information (specifically the ACH department number)

 Why ACH details matter.
 If payment issues arise, the government contacts your bank's ACH department directly.
-An incorrect or outdated contact number creates unnecessary delays.
+An incorrect or outdated contact number creates unnecessary payment delays after you win contracts.

 Business Classification Information

 NAICS codes.
 North American Industry Classification System codes categorize your business activities.
-You'll need to select at least one, but can add multiple codes.
-More on selecting the right codes below.
+You need at least one NAICS code, but you can add multiple.
+Federal contracting officers assign a NAICS code to each solicitation, so the codes in your SAM.gov profile determine which opportunities match your business.

 Business size information.
-Employee count and average annual receipts determine your small business eligibility for various programs and set-aside contracts.
+Employee count and average annual receipts determine your small business eligibility for set-aside contracts.
+Each NAICS code has its own SBA size standard.

 Ownership details.
-Information about your business structure and owners, particularly for certification programs.
+Information about your business structure and owners, particularly relevant if you plan to pursue small business certifications like 8(a), HUBZone, WOSB, or SDVOSB.

 Step-by-Step SAM.gov Registration Process

-Registration typically takes 10-15 business days when everything is submitted correctly.
+The SAM.gov registration process takes 10-15 business days when everything is submitted correctly.
 If errors exist, expect 3-4 weeks.
-Here's the process:
+Follow these steps in order.

 Step 1: Create Your Login.gov Account

-SAM.gov uses Login.gov for account authentication.
-Before you can register your entity, you need a personal Login.gov account.
+SAM.gov uses Login.gov for authentication.
+Before you can start your entity registration, you need a personal Login.gov account.

 Go to SAM.gov and click "Sign In."
-You'll be redirected to Login.gov to create an account or sign in with existing credentials.
-Use an email address you control and will have long-term access to--this becomes your primary contact method.
+You will be redirected to Login.gov to create an account.
+Use an email address you control and will have long-term access to--this becomes your primary contact method for all SAM.gov communications.

 Important: Creating a Login.gov account is separate from registering your business entity.
-Don't confuse these two steps.
+These are two different processes.
+Do not confuse completing your Login.gov setup with completing SAM.gov registration.

 Once logged into SAM.gov, navigate to the Workspace section and locate the Entities widget.
 Click to begin a new registration.

-You'll first need to get a Unique Entity Identifier (UEI).
-You have two options:
+You will first need to get a Unique Entity Identifier (UEI).
+Choose between two options:

-- Get UEI only: Receive your identifier without completing full registration.
-This doesn't allow you to receive federal contracts or grants.
+- Get UEI only: Receive your identifier without completing full SAM.gov registration.
+This does not allow you to receive federal contracts or grants.

-- Complete full registration: Get your UEI and full registration allowing you to pursue federal contracts and assistance.
+- Complete full registration: Get your UEI and full registration, enabling you to pursue federal contracts and assistance.

 For federal contracting, choose complete registration.